brhubbar/little-mermaid-trident/physical.md

 ## Finish

 The last part is the cap, not shown in the diagram but there's a link provided to the part.
 There are still a few holes to drill but I'll cover that on the [electronics](electronics) page.

+## Finalizing

+Once everything was complete, including the finish, I used small screws, pre-drilled, to hold everything together.